kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

     ansible-playbook -i .data/${REGION}_${VPC}/hosts_core deploy_ks_core.yaml --ssh-common-args="-o StrictHostKeyChecking=no" -e "region=$REGION vpc_name=$VPC cluster_name=$CLUSTER_NAME ks_release=$KS_RELEASE"
     ```

     You can use the variable `ks_release` to specify the KubeStellar release.
-Kubestellar is deployed using the [KS helmchart](https://github.com/kubestellar/kubestellar/tree/release-0.26.0/core-chart) configured with a ITS of type host.
+Kubestellar is deployed using the [KS helm chart](https://github.com/kubestellar/kubestellar/tree/release-0.26.0/core-chart) configured with an ITS of type host.

     Upon completion of the script's execution, a kubeconfig file is generated at `.data/${REGION}_${VPC}/admin.conf` to access the Kubernetes cluster and the control plane components for KubeStellar, for example: